Skip to main content

 Access to evidence-based treatment not limited by geography

-Travel demands & lack of transportation
+Travel demands and lack of transportation

 Less need to travel for treatment; easier to go to appointments